mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 operation.
 For example, eliminating tables but not views may result in an error a the view is copied.

+The :option:`--rpl` is not valid for copying databases on the same server.
+An error will be generated.

 EXAMPLES
 --------